joshcummingsdesign/smack-sass/README.md

 ## Quick Start
 1. Fork & clone the git repository, or click Download ZIP.
-2. Install Sass by running ```gem install sass```.
-3. Watch for changes by running ```sass --watch styles.scss```.
+3. Watch for changes by running ```sass --watch scss:css```.
-4. Sass will create a styles.css file that you can use for your site.
+4. Use Autoprefixer by running ```grunt```.

 ## File Structure
 ```
-root
-  styles.scss       # core manifest file, this outputs your styles.css file

-base
+├── base
-  _base.scss        # all of the base styles for the project
+│   ├── _base.scss        # all of the base styles for the project
-  _index.scss       # manifest file, this imports all of the base files
+│   ├── _index.scss       # manifest file, this imports all of the base files
-  _normalize.scss   # normalize.css v3.0.2
+│   └── _normalize.scss   # normalize.css v3.0.2
+├── gruntfile.js          # Gruntfile for Autoprefixer v5.2.0
+├── index.html            # your html goes here

-layout
+├── layout
-  _grid.scss        # styles for a 12 column CSS grid
+│   ├── _grid.scss        # styles for a 12 column CSS grid
-  _index.scss       # manifest file, this imports all of the layout files
+│   └── _index.scss       # manifest file, this imports all of the layout files

-modules
+├── modules
-  _index.scss       # manifest file, this imports all of the modules files
+│   └── _index.scss       # manifest file, this imports all of the modules files
+├── node_modules          # used for Grunt and Autoprefixer v5.2.0, this should not be modified
+├── package.json          # used for Grunt and Autoprefixer v5.2.0, this should not be modified
+├── scss
+│   └── styles.scss       # core manifest file, this outputs your styles.css file

-states
+├── states
-  _index.scss       # manifest file, this imports all of the states files
+│   └── _index.scss       # manifest file, this imports all of the states files

-utilities
+└── utilities
-  _functions.scss   # all of the functions used in the project
+    ├── _functions.scss   # all of the functions used in the project
-  _globals.scss     # global variables
+    ├── _globals.scss     # global variables
-  _helpers.scss     # placeholder selectors and selectors for screen reader text
+    ├── _helpers.scss     # placeholder selectors and selectors for screen reader text
-  _index.scss       # manifest file, this imports all of the utilities files
+    ├── _index.scss       # manifest file, this imports all of the utilities files
-  _mixins.scss      # all of the mixins used in the project
+    └── _mixins.scss      # all of the mixins used in the project
 ```
 ## Resources
 * [Sass](http://sass-lang.com/)